KTStephano/peaches-bot.docs/docs.markdown

 ### split string separator

-Takes a string and separator and returns a Slice.
+Takes a string and separator and returns a Array.

 ### trimWhitespace string